gl-inet/docs3.x/docs/app/vpn_policies.md

 Starting from firmware version 3.022, users can define VPN routing policies.
 For example, it is possible to use VPN for a specific website/IP while maintaining a normal Internet traffic without VPN for others.

+`The VPN policies do not apply in guest network.`

 ![policies](https://static.gl-inet.com/docs/en/3/app/policies/policies.jpg)

 ## Settings